-Have you ever had difficulty concentrating and staying focused on a task?
+Have you ever struggled to concentrate and stay focused on a task?
 The good news is that a brain break might not be as detrimental to your work as you think – it might even help you solve a problem.
 (1)

 People dislike spending time with their thoughts.
-Have you ever noticed how many people have their heads down while waiting in line at the store or a stop sign?
-They’re not asleep or in spiritual meditation.
+Have you ever noticed how many people have their heads down while waiting in line at the store or at a stop sign?
+They’re not asleep or in a state of spiritual meditation.
 They’re staring at the phone in their hands.

 If the screen addiction we seem to have is not enough to persuade you that people don’t like to spend time in their heads, perhaps a recent study will.
-The study received a lot of media attention a couple of years ago.
+The study garnered significant media attention a couple of years ago.
 “It found that nearly 50 percent of the people in the survey would choose to shock themselves than spend time alone with their thoughts.
 (2)

 If half the population thinks that spending time with their thoughts is worse than a jolt of electricity, it’s a grim statement about our ability to daydream and take brain breaks.
 In research conducted by Harvard, the University of Florida, and the University of Virginia, the study found it’s viable (and relatively easy) to train people to enjoy their daydreams.
 (2)

-Daydreaming might sound like a silly subject, but Professor Erin Westgate, from the University of Florida, who was part of the research, points out that people do many dumb things because we’re bad at being alone with our thoughts.
+Daydreaming might sound like a silly subject, but Professor Erin Westgate, from the University of Florida, who was part of the research, points out that people often do things that seem irrational or silly because we struggle with being alone with our thoughts.

 How to become a better daydreamer

 When Professor Westgate’s team asked the volunteers to spend some time alone and daydream, they reported the process as unpleasant.
-The research team improved the volunteers’ enjoyment of their thoughts by offering them some simple instructions.
+The research team enhanced the volunteers’ enjoyment of their thoughts by providing them with simple instructions.

-Daydreaming, specifically taking a needed brain-break, as an adult, is not easy.
+Daydreaming, specifically taking a much-needed brain break, as an adult, is not easy.
 “This is hard for everybody,” Whitlock says.
 “But, the encouraging part is we can all get better.”
 The research team discovered they could improve participants’ ability to enjoy their thoughts simply by offering them a little guidance.
 (2)

 Choose your moment

-Research shows that daydreaming is the easiest when thinking about something else, like taking a walk or listening to the sound of rain.
+Research shows that daydreaming is most effective when thinking about something else, such as taking a walk or listening to the sound of rain.
 However, not every moment is appropriate for a daydream.
-For example: when you need to be fully present, including your brain, in a meeting, be there.
+For example, when you need to be fully present, including your full attention, in a meeting, be fully engaged.
 It’s normal for everyone to drift off, especially if topics aren’t relevant or linger on, but you also need to pay attention and follow instructions when required.

 If you start worrying about when you’re going to schedule a service for your car or what ingredients you need to pick up for tonight’s dinner, you’re planning, not daydreaming.
 Gently direct your thoughts back to more pleasant topics.